Low (Weak) Immune System: Causes, Symptoms, and Treatment

 Signs and Symptoms of Low Immunity

-Recognising weak immunity symptoms or low immunity symptoms early can help you seek timely care.
+Recognising early signs of low immunity can help prevent complications and improve overall health.
 Common signs of a weak immune system include:

-• Frequent colds, flu, or other infections lasting longer than usual
+• Frequent colds, flu, or infections that take longer to recover from

-• Digestive issues such as diarrhoea or constipation
+• Digestive issues such as diarrhoea, bloating, or constipation

-• Regular fungal infections like oral thrush or yeast infections
+• Repeated fungal infections, such as oral thrush or yeast infections

 What Causes a Weak Immune System?

-Understanding the weak immune system causes or causes of low immunity is important to address the problem effectively.
+Understanding the causes of a weak immune system, or low immunity, is important for addressing the problem effectively.
 Some common reasons include:

-• Genetic disorders: Conditions like immune deficiency disorder where immune cells do not develop properly.
+• Genetic disorders: Conditions like an immune deficiency disorder, where immune cells do not develop properly.

 • Ageing: Immunity naturally weakens with age.